 Publication Date/ Volume-Issue: 10/2011/ Vol. 32 Issue 4 (Fall)

 Upon request, you must provide proof of eligibility to the Arts Endowment in the form of one or more of the following ways:

 The title page or cover with your name and the title of the work.

 The copyright page with the publisher's information; publication date (month and year); ISBN or ISSN number, if a print publication; or URL, if publication is online only.

 If you are using the production of a play to establish your eligibility, proof that your translation of the play was presented or produced by a professional theater company [e.g., playbill with date(s), promotional material].

 NOTE: When you check the Certification box on the SF 424-Individual form, you are certifying that all parts of your application, including your summary of the publications/productions that establish your eligibility, are true and correct to the best of your knowledge.

-You do not have to fill the remaining Attachment buttons.
+You do not have to fill in the remaining attachment buttons.

 Step 3: Submit Items in Steps 1-2 above electronically through Grants.gov [Back to Top]

 Follow the detailed instructions under "Submit your electronic application" above.